pmoschos/LearnDart/4. Strings/README.md

 | `replaceFirst()`     | Replaces the first occurrence of a substring.                |
 | `lastIndexOf()`      | Finds the last occurrence of a substring.                    |
 | `compareTo()`        | Compares this string with another string lexicographically.  |

-Now, let's proceed to detailed examples of each method:

-## 3. 🔧 String Methods

-Dart strings come with a wide variety of built-in methods that allow you to manipulate and transform them.
-Below is a list of some common string methods with examples.

 ### 3.1 `toUpperCase()` / `toLowerCase()`
 Converts all characters in the string to uppercase or lowercase.